EvilKanoa/kAuth/examples/README.md

 # kAuth - Examples
 This folder contains many examples detailing how kAuth can be used and implemented.
-See the list below for a feature specific example if needed.
+See the list below for a feature-specific example if needed.